 Using the increasing average temperature to represent increasing GHGs is a valid approach (IPCC, 2021), as GHGs are known to contribute to global warming and local temperature increases, we investigate the effect of population growth, temperature, and other weather parameters.
 This is because GHGs trap heat in the atmosphere, increasing global and local temperatures.
 As the concentration of these gases rises, so does the temperature.
 According to the IPCC (2021), by analyzing the trend of increasing average temperatures in a specific town, you can infer a possible correlation with rising GHG levels, especially if the data shows a consistent upward trend over time.

 Fig 5 is the plot of temperature against the population at Onitsha and Nnewi.
 The plot indicated a steady rise in temperature as the population increased.
 The plot indicated a slightly steeper slope in Onitsha than in Nnewi, this may be attributed to the increased effects of GHGs, as a large population is marked by increased human activities that generate GHGs.
 Human activities that generate GHGs primarily involve the burning of fossil fuels, agricultural practices, and industrial processes.
 Nnewi and Onitsha transportation involving cars, and trucks, motorcycles that burn gasoline, and diesel, are major sources of producing CO₂, added are industries where factories that produce chemicals, use fossil fuels, releasing CO₂ and other GHGs (IEA, 2021).
 Livestock farming (poultry, piggeries, etc.) produces CH₄ through digestion (enteric fermentation) and manure management.
 The application of synthetic fertilizers in farmlands releases N₂O, a potent GHG (Food and Agriculture Organization, 2023).
 Clearing forests for agriculture, logging, and urban development reduces trees' carbon sequestration capacity and leads to the release of CO₂ when trees are burned or decomposed.
 Soil degradation, such as deforestation and intensive agriculture, disrupts soil carbon, releasing CO₂ and CH₄ (Global Forest Watch, 2023).
 Organic waste in landfills decomposes anaerobically, producing CH₄.
 Wastewater treatment and sewage treatment plants emit CH₄ and NOₓ (U.S. Environmental Protection Agency, 2022, 2023).
-Hydrofluorocarbons used as refrigerants, are potent GHGs with high global warming potential, and certain industrial aerosols contain GHGs like HFCs (United Nations Environment Programme 2017; U.S. Environmental Protection Agency, 2022).
+Hydrofluorocarbons used as refrigerants, are potent GHGs with high global warming potential, and certain industrial aerosols contain GHGs like HFCs (United Nations Environment Programme ,2017; U.S. Environmental Protection Agency, 2022).

 Figure 5: Plot of the Annual Average Values of Temperature against the Population at Onitsha and Nnew